CMPSC 112: Survey of Computer Science (3)

 This course expands on the coverage of data structures in CMPSC 203.
 Topics include a further examination of linked lists, recursion, graph representations and algorithms, trees, hashing and methods of external sorting.

 *Prerequisite: CMPSC 206

 This course is directed toward computer analysts and programmers to familiarize them with computer applications for electronic commerce site development.
-Essential topics in electronic commerce are explored.
-A software application is thoroughly developed.
+Essential topics in electronic commerce are explored and a software application is thoroughly developed.

 CMPSC 321: Relational Database Theory and Design (4)

 This course introduces the student to the design and implementation of relational databases.
 Topics include the relational model, entity-relationship modeling, normalization, Structured Query Language (SQL), database redesign, privacy and security.